-This is the J.D.
-Byrider return policy in plain language.
-If you bought a used car from J.D.
-Byrider, you may be able to return it, but you’ll have to contact the dealership for details.
+You may be able to return a used car to J.D.
+Byrider, but you’ll have to contact the individual dealership to find out its policy.
 If something is wrong with the car and it’s under warranty, you can also look into your state’s lemon laws.

 J.D.
 Byrider Return Policy

 J.D.
 Byrider, a used car dealership franchise, does not have a universal, companywide return policy, as confirmed by a J.D.
 Byrider customer service representative.

 For specifics, you’ll need to contact the J.D.
 Byrider where you purchased the vehicle.